 Gold award recognition is achieved by demonstrating for 24 consecutive months that at least 85 percent of eligible STEMI patients were treated within 90 minutes and discharged following AHA’s recommended treatment guidelines.
 The Silver award is achieved by demonstrating the same achievements for 12 consecutive months.
 The Bronze award is for three straight months of meeting the criteria.

-Two hospitals, Seton Austin and Seton Williamson, received “plus” designation, which is granted when STEMIs transferred from outlying hospitals meet performance standards as well.
-That means these hospitals’ plus awards were made possible due to dedicated efforts by the Seton Highland Lakes, Seton Northwest and Seton Southwest hospitals’ emergency departments.
+Two hospitals, Ascension Seton Austin and Ascension Seton Williamson, received “plus” designation, which is granted when STEMIs transferred from outlying hospitals meet performance standards as well.
+That means these hospitals’ plus awards were made possible due to dedicated efforts by the Ascension Seton Highland Lakes, Ascension Seton Northwest and Ascension Seton Southwest hospitals’ emergency departments.

 All four hospital sites will be listed in the American Heart Association’s Mission Lifeline advertisement in the July print edition of US News & World Report’s 100 Best Hospitals in America.